cwiz/DRLND-Project-Navigation/README.md

 ## Mathematical Models

 In this project we are implementing Deep-Q-Learning (DQL) algorithm, that a variant of Temporal Difference (TD) learning.
+TD learning is characterized by:

-Key advantages of it that it is (1) Model-free (does not need model of underlying world, dynamics or rewards) and uses bootstrapping to estimate value function.
+1. Model-free (does not need model of underlying world, dynamics or rewards)
+2. Bootstrapping to estimate value function.

 DQN algorithm can be implemented as follows: